ray-project/ray/doc/source/getting-involved.rst

 For contributors who are not in the ``ray-project`` organization:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Your PRs will have assignees shortly.
-Assignees or PRs will be actively engaging with contributors to merge the PR.
+Assignees of PRs will be actively engaging with contributors to merge the PR.
 - Please actively ping assignees after you address your comments!

 Testing